cossacklabs/product-docs/themis/languages/objc/installation.md

 #### Using OpenSSL Alternative

 {{< hint warning >}}
 `themis-openssl` subspec based on GRKOpenSSLFramework is deprecated and will be removed in Themis version 0.14.
-Please switch to the default subspec.
+Please switch to the default subspec by using `pod 'themis'` in your Podfile.
 {{< /hint >}}

 ## Installing with Carthage